Austin Ruse: Anti-left views

 Ruse stated that the "hard left, human-hating people that run modern universities... should all be taken out and shot" while hosting a radio talk show on American Family Radio in March 2014.
-Monsignor Anthony Frontiero, of the St. Joseph Cathedral in Manchester, New Hampshire, resigned from the board of C-FAM because of Ruse's comments.
+Monsignor Anthony Frontiero of the St. Joseph Cathedral in Manchester, New Hampshire, resigned from the board of C-FAM because of Ruse's comments.
 The next day on the same radio program, he described Democrats "get[ting] into the ballot box" as "really dumb ... low-information voters."

 After the fallout from his comments, AFR removed Ruse from their airwaves, stated that his views were "un-Christian", and scrubbed all of Ruse's shows from their online archives.
 Ruse also deactivated his Twitter account.
-Ruse issued a statement on C-FAM's website later that week in which he said he regretted using the phrase "taken out and shot".
+Ruse stated on C-FAM's website later that week in which he said he regretted using the phrase "taken out and shot".

-In 2020, Ruse began attacking George Floyd and the Black Lives Matter movement stating that Floyd’s history of drug abuse led directly to his death.
+In 2020, Ruse began attacking George Floyd and the Black Lives Matter movement, stating that Floyd's history of drug abuse led directly to his death.
 Following intervention from one of his publishers, he removed the offensive tweet.
-However, later he defended the original remark.
+However, later, he defended the original remark.

 Anti-gay views

-At the UN, Ruse has worked to overturn the Human Rights Council's decision to investigate violence on the basis of sexual orientation and gender identity.
+At the UN, Ruse has worked to overturn the Human Rights Council's decision to investigate violence based on sexual orientation and gender identity.
 The Advocate has described Ruse as "fanatically anti-gay", stating that he has supported anti-gay legislation backed by Vladimir Putin in Russia as well as the continued criminalization of homosexuality in many African countries.
 Ruse supports legislation in Russia that criminalizes free speech concerning homosexuality, and has argued that most Americans would like to see a similar approach in the US.

 In 2017, Ruse attacked Jesuit priest James Martin on social media for his work that urges gay Catholics to begin conversations with their bishops.
 Michael Sean Winters described Ruse's attacks as "vulgar and childish", and stated that when it comes to Catholicism, Ruse "seems to adopt the most hurtful interpretations possible and hurls them at the feet of others".

 Support for Donald Trump

 Ruse has repeatedly publicly expressed his support for Donald Trump.
 He has stated that Trump "more closely adheres to Catholic social teaching than Joe Biden".

-Ruse mocked the speech impediment of a 13-year-old child appearing during the 2020 Democratic Convention on Twitter, drawing a comparison to Donald Trump's past history of mocking people with disabilities.
+Ruse mocked the speech impediment of a 13-year-old child appearing during the 2020 Democratic Convention on Twitter, drawing a comparison to Donald Trump's history of mocking people with disabilities.
 He subsequently claimed he was mocking Biden and claimed, with no basis, the former vice president never had a stutter.
-One of C-FAM’s board members resigned over the incident.
+One of C-FAM's board members resigned over the incident.